 What type of Sunday School classes and Bible studies do we offer?

 Sunday School and Bible studies at FUMC provide an opportunity to meet with fellow Christians in small groups to learn about the Bible and Jesus on a weekly basis.
-Sunday School classes are held between our two worship services beginning at 9:40 a.m.
-In addition to our nursery, we currently have five children/youth classes and four adult Sunday School classes.
-We also have a men’s Bible study that meets on Tuesday mornings at 7 a.m. in our Williams Hall.
-Our pastor also leads Bible study classes at various times throughout the year, usually meeting on Sunday evenings at the church.
+Sunday School classes are held before our 10 a.m. worship service beginning at 8:50 a.m.
+In addition to our nursery, we currently have five children/youth classes and three adult Sunday School classes.
+We also have a men’s Bible study that meets on Tuesday mornings at 8 a.m. in our Williams Hall.
+Our pastor also leads Bible study classes at various times throughout the year, usually meeting on Wednesday afternoons or Sunday evenings at the church.
 Visitors who are interested in attending a class or study are always welcome to join!

 When is the Food Pantry open?

 The Food Pantry is open every Tuesday, and on the third Saturday of each month from 10 a.m. to 1 p.m.
 If you need assistance with food, please call our Food Pantry at (901) 872-2771 during the hours it is open to schedule an appointment.
 Our volunteers will advise you of the documents you need to bring with you, In most cases, if you call early, you will be able to get an appointment to receive food the same day.